samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 > **Note** The `mode: 'history'` property is needed because, without it, your Vue.js app won't be able to properly handle the hash present in the callback URL.

-If you test you application now, you will see that it is capable of authenticating users through Auth0 and of showing users' name.
+If you test your application now, you will see that it is capable of authenticating users through Auth0 and of showing users' name.

 ![Vue.js app integrated with Auth0](https://cdn.auth0.com/blog/vuejs-lambda/vuejs-app-integrated-with-auth0.png)